 Her friends thought she was crazy.
 Mini horses, after all, are not dogs.
 Where would she find them?
 How would she house them?
 And what would it take to train them to gently interact with the seniors?
 Despite all of the doubts — including her own — San Severino felt a strong stirring in her heart at the idea of owning and training tiny horses.
 Certain of her plan, she reached out to a friend who was a horse breeder.

-To her delight, Faith was soon introduced to a 26-inch-tall cream mini that she named Baby Sky … and it was a match made in heaven.
-After a little training and buying a van to transport Sky, Faith asked the director of the senior facility if they could come visit.
+Soon, she was introduced to a 26-inch-tall cream mini that she named Baby Sky.
+After a little training and buying a van to transport Sky, San Severino asked the director of the senior facility if they could come visit.

 Little Horses, Big Smiles

-With support from her husband, Adam, Faith followed her heart, took a leap of faith, and invested her savings to lease a corral at a public barn, adding more mini horses to her stable.
+With support from her husband, Adam, San Severino took a leap of faith, and invested her savings to lease a corral at a public barn, adding more mini horses to her stable.
 Once her minis were trained and certified, she called other local senior centers to schedule visits.

-“What kind of dog is that?” one Alzheimer’s patient asked grinning as she looked down at Baby Sky.
+“What kind of dog is that?” one Alzheimer’s patient asked as she looked down at Baby Sky.
 When San Severino explained that it was a mini horse, the woman beamed.

-Wanting to expand, Faith soon moved to a home with many acres and began looking for more mini horses to train.
-Faith’s friend, a horse-breeder, agreed to sell some of her low-energy minis that couldn’t be groomed for horse shows.
-Once they turned six months old and were able to be away from their mothers, Faith began training them, until they were a year old and could become certified.
+Eager to expand, San Severino moved to a home with several acres on the property and began looking for more mini horses to train.
+Her friend, a horse-breeder, agreed to sell some of her low-energy minis that couldn’t be groomed for horse shows.
+Once they turned six months old and were able to be away from their mothers, San Severino began training them, until they were a year old and could become certified.

 As word spread, requests for visits grew.
-Soon, Faith and her ever-growing stable of mini heart-warmers were bringing hope to people all over the country.
-I just knew people would fall in love with these little guys, she thought happily.
+Soon, San Severino and her growing stable of mini heart-warmers was bringing hope to people all over the country.

 “I have polio and I can hardly walk.
 But when I saw this tiny horse with crooked legs, I thought, If he can do it, I can do it too,” one follower shared.

 “I suffer from depression and I take medication.
-But when I see Peabody, I can’t help but smile,” another fan wrote to Faith.
+But when I see Peabody, I can’t help but smile,” wrote another.

 Sadly, Peabody died in 2021, but his legacy lives on through the rest of San Severino’s fourhoofed faithful friends.
 “Being with these horses is what I call ‘mini Heaven.’
-They bring joy instantly,” Faith says, who has now trained over 200 mini horses.
+They bring joy instantly,” she says.
+To date, she’s trained over 200 mini horses.
 “Peabody was so special because he was a therapy horse for the whole world.
 Never short-change your dreams.
 Anyone can make a difference and bring joy — never give up!”